contactandyc/another-c-library/12_red_black_tree.md

 (i)nsert, (e)rase, (r)ight_rotate, (l)eft_rotate, (R)ed, (b)lack, re(c)olor, (h)elp, (q)uit
 ```

-Prior to inserting node (A2), notice that the leaf nodes (B2), (E2), and G2 all have a black height of 2 meaning that there are only 2 black nodes in the path from the root to each of the leaf nodes.
+Before inserting node (A2), notice that the leaf nodes (B2), (E2), and G2 all have a black height of 2, meaning that there are only 2 black nodes in the path from the root to each of the leaf nodes.
 If you recolor (B2) and (E2) black and change D2 to be red, it doesn't change the black height of any of the leaf nodes.

-In the tool you can type
+In the tool, you can type:
 ```
 c D
 ```